GOLAN HEIGHTS SETTLEMENT TO BECOME ‘TRUMP HEIGHTS’

 Whatever our faith we tend to view Jerusalem from our own perspective.
-While sacred to Jews, Muslims and Christians, the site is however much older than any of these religious traditions, artifacts show it was first settled between 4500–3500 BCE.
+While sacred to Jews, Muslims and Christians, the site is however much older than any of these religious traditions, artefacts show it was first settled between 4,500–3,500 BCE.
 The original inhabitants of Jerusalem were Phoenician Canaanites, their culture is believed to have pioneered the Mediterranean system of agriculture, intensive horticulture, grain growing and commercial olive cultivation.
-Old Testament scripture states that the land is named after Canaan, a son of Ham, a son of Noah, the ancestor of the Canaanite people.
+Old Testament scripture states that the land is named after Canaan, a son of Ham, son of Noah, the ancestor of the Canaanite people.
 The Canaanites of the southern Levante worshipped a panoply of gods; the first known mention of the city of Jerusalem was in c.
-2000 BCE.
-The name Jerusalem is of Canaanite origin, meaning “Founded by Shalem”: Originally ‘Urushalim’ or ‘Urushalem’the prefix uru means ‘founded by’, and the suffix salem or Shalem refers to the Canaanite ‘god of dusk, of the setting sun and of health and perfection’.
-The Sumero-Akkadian name for Jerusalem (1330 bce) uru-salim, means “foundation of [or by] the god ‘Shalim‘ from Hebrew/Semitic meaning ‘to found, to lay a cornerstone’.
+2,000 BCE.

-According to the Bible, the Israelite history of the city of Jerusalem began c.1000 BCE when the city of David was sacked by King David who later united the 12 tribes of Israel.
-Solomon his son built the Temple of Jerusalem, however following his death the kingdom was split into two parts, 10 tribes of Israel and 2 of Judah.
+According to the Bible, the Israelite history of the city of Jerusalem began c.1,000 BCE, when the city of David was sacked by King David who later united the 12 tribes of Israel.
+Solomon, his son, built the Temple of Jerusalem, however following his death, the kingdom was split into two parts, 10 tribes of Israel and 2 of Judah.
 The Jewish people were exiled in the Assyrian conquest (740 BCE) and in the Babylonian conquest (587/6 BCE) .
 After the Fall of Babylon to the Persians, King Cyrus the Great allowed the descendants of the tribes of the Kingdom of Judah to return to Israel.
 The 10 tribes who never returned are referred to as ‘the Ten lost tribes of Israel’ who were scattered globally in the diaspora.

 Post script: Palestinians are now seeking a non partisan peace broker to replace the US in negotiations.